neverset123/DataModeling/README.md

 ### Azure Data Warehouse
 advantages over other cloud providers:
 - Integration with Azure Ecosystem
-- On-Demand scaling of compute power
+- Allowing you to scale compute and storage independently
 - Ingest data from a wide variety of sources

-Architecture
+#### Architecture

 1) based on azure synapse for comprehensive integrated data warehousing and analytics
 ![](docs/Azure_data_warehouse.PNG)